Vladimir Castellón

-Vladimir Castellón Colque (born August 12, 1989, in Cochabamba) is a Bolivian football striker currently playing for Wilstermann in the Bolivian Primera División.
+Vladimir Castellón Colque (born 12 August 1989) is a Bolivian professional footballer who plays as a striker for Real Tomayapo.

 Castellón was singled out as a star in 2008 when he helped Aurora win their first ever title in the club's history by scoring 12 times in the championship.
 He is a physical striker despite his nonthreatening appearance.

 International career

 Castellón was part of the Bolivia U-20 squad that participated in the 2009 South American U-20 Championship playing in two games.
 On October 14, 2014, he made his debut with the senior national team under interim manager Mauricio Soria in an international friendly against Chile with a 2–2 draw played in Coquimbo.